English Teaching Assistant

 The primary activity of this program is assisting in teaching English as a foreign language.
 Because of visa and permit restrictions, it is not allowed for ETAs in Indonesia to undertake independent research or work with non-governmental organizations.
 However, ETAs are encouraged to seek opportunities for cultural enrichment, including community service, to enhance their overall Fulbright experience as cultural ambassadors.

-Ten months, from July 2017 to May 2018.
-English Teaching Assistants (ETAs) generally depart for Indonesia in mid-August.
+Ten months, from July 2018 to May 2019.
+English Teaching Assistants (ETAs) generally depart for Indonesia in end of July.

 How to Apply?